List of ancient great powers: Hurrians

-The Hurrians refer to a people who inhabited northern Mesopotamia beginning approximately 2500 BC.
-The Hurrian kingdoms of the Ancient Near East was in Northern Mesopotamia and its people lived in the adjacent regions during the Bronze Age.
-The largest and most influential Hurrian nation was the kingdom of Mitanni.
-The population of the Hittite Empire in Anatolia to a large part consisted of Hurrians, and there is significant Hurrian influence in Hittite mythology.
+The Hurrians were a people who inhabited the Ancient Near East during the Bronze Age.
+The Hurrian kingdoms were in Northern Mesopotamia and its people lived in the adjacent regions during the Bronze Age.
+The largest and most influential Hurrian state was the Kingdom of Mitani.
+The Hittite Empire included a large Hurrian population and the Hurrian culture had a significant influence on Hittite religion.

-By the Early Iron Age, the Hurrians had been assimilated with other peoples, except perhaps in the kingdom of Urartu.
+By the Early Iron Age, the Hurrians had been assimilated with other peoples, except perhaps in the Kingdom of Urartu.
 The Hurrian peoples were not incredibly united, existing as quasi-feudal kingdoms.
-The kingdom of Mitanni was at its height towards the close of the 14th century BC.
+The Kingdom of Mitanni was at its height towards the close of the 14th century BC.
 By the 13th century BC, the Hurrian kingdoms had been conquered by foreign powers, chiefly the Assyrians.

 Babylonia

 The profound political, social, and cultural influence imposed upon the Near East by the civilization known as the Ancient Babylonian Empire was the most pervasive in this historical period.
 The city itself, Babylon, positioned itself as a center of pivotal historical developments for centuries.
 There were 3 major Babylonian Dynasties: Amorite, Kassite, and Chaldean.
 This political entity was most predominate within the southern portion of Mesopotamia.
 It existed as an unremitting rival of the northern Assyrian Mesopotamians.
 Although it was assaulted and militarily overcome on several occasions, it did exist as a stalwart presence from the later 3rd millennium BC to the middle of the 6th century BC.
 After the fall of the Assyrian Empire in 612 BC, the Babylonian Empire was the most powerful state in the ancient world.
 Its capital, Babylon, was beautifully adorned by King Nebuchadnezzar, who erected several famous buildings.
 Even after the Babylonian Empire had been overthrown by the Persian king Cyrus the Great in 539 BC, the city itself remained an important cultural center.
 This period would be considered the zenith of Babylon's dominance in its two-and-a-half millennium history.
 Ancient Babylon was officially conquered by the Achaemenid Persian Empire in the late 6th century BC.